 Who is involved?

-Clean Water Fund (CWF), with the support of a NOAA Marine Debris Program Marine Debris Prevention through Education and Outreach Grant, is working with take-out food businesses in the San Francisco Bay area to find alternatives to single-use disposables and identify opportunities to reduce food and beverage packaging, as well as conducting outreach to take-out customers and the general public.
+Clean Water Fund (CWF), with the support of a NOAA Marine Debris Program Marine Debris Prevention through Education and Outreach Grant, worked with take-out food businesses in the San Francisco Bay area to find alternatives to single-use disposables and identify opportunities to reduce food and beverage packaging, as well as conducted outreach to take-out customers and the general public.

 What is the project and why is it important?